microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 Contoso Team 0877c6c6-fc99-4d51-9871-8335be7cfc9d contosoteam  A collaboration area for the Contoso Team. {Unified}

 ```

-In this example, we'll provide the  ID to retrieve a specific group.

 This command gets information for the group that has the specified ID.